HeZhang1994/weibo-crawler/README.md

 # Sina Weibo Data Crawler

-This is a **Python** implementation of crawling Sina Weibo data (e.g., text, images, and videos) of one Weibo user.
+This is a **Python** implementation for crawling Sina Weibo data (e.g., text, images, and videos) of one Weibo user.

 The source code ```SourceCode_weibocrawler.py``` is forked from [here](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).